TeaganPMann/1701QCA-Assessment1/replicationproject/replication.md

 ### Reading: Chapter 1 of Dan Saffer, Microinteractions: Designing with Details, Chapter 1 ###

-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*
+*What I thought before:* before reading this it was easy for me to take microinteractions for granted.
+Little things like volume buttons and auto-fill on web forms.
+It is easy to take these things for granted because they're used without much thought.
+I do not consider what it would be like to not have a certain feature on my phone.
+This article put into question my beliefs on whether or not a phones capabilities are fully fleshed out for each individual user - for example; should there be a notification on iPhones that when you silence your phones, that your alarms will not also be silenced?
+Should there be an option to quickly shut off all alarms?

-*What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+*What I learned:* I learned that a lot of microinteractions are created from trial and error in previous models.
+Sometimes mistakes have to be made in order to create something that is truly brilliant.
+Microinteractions come in the form of a website guessing your name based off of your email, or a website telling you the strength of your password.
+But, despite the name of the term having the word *micro* in it, that doesn't mean it has to be one little thing.
+A Microinteraction can be big, or even the entire point of a singular product.
+As long as things aren't over complicated and it is dedicated to a task.
+Such as a toaster - the entire product has one capability.
+It toasts.
+In that way, it is considered a Microinteraction.

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+*What I would like to know more about:* I want to know whether it is possible for a Microinteraction to become something that is so much bigger and better.
+When do we accept that maybe, a Microinteraction is no longer a microinteraction, instead of being a microinteraction with a plethora of affordances?

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+*How this relates to the project I am working on:* The banana keyboard would be considered a product that in itself is a Microinteraction, due to the matter of it only being useful for one thing - it is made with the purpose to create/make a sound.
+However, once you remove the Micro:Bit, making the Micro:Bit and Banana Keyboard setup separate entities once more, it is no longer a Microinteraction.

 ### Reading: Scott Sullivan, Prototyping Interactive Objects ###

-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*
+*What I thought before:* That the purpose of a prototype is to promote an idea to individuals who may be interested.
+But a small portion of prototyping is actually about promotion and more about learning about what can be done to improve your project before it does get taken further - whether being taken further means being put on the market, or before the idea becomes accessible for others to use.

-*What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+*What I learned:* I learned that in experiments, appearance can certainly matter.
+As the general population might become unsettled by what looks like a bunch of wires strapped to an object, hidden and out of site.
+They might think it is a bomb.
+My thought on this part of the article is that if you do not give an accurate appearance to a project, it may be misconstrued as something else and ruin the experience/experiment for yourself, or the user/intended audience.

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+*What I would like to know more about:* I want to learn more about Arduino.
+It looks similar to the Micro:Bit in some respects but is obviously a completely different type of product.
+I would like to learn how to use one, and what they're primarily used for.
+Another thing I would like to learn how to use is the Raspberry Pi.

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+*How this relates to the project I am working on:* while appearance doesn't really come into play with my banana keyboard, if I was to prototype it I would have to disclose that the aluminium foil, in place of crocodile clips, was just a design choice for the early stages of my experiment.
+As the use of foil is quite juvenile and might make my product be taken a lot less seriously than intended.
+But then again...it's a banana that makes noises.

 ## Interaction flowchart ##